tommyod/KDEpy/docs/source/index.rst

 .. currentmodule:: KDEpy

-This Python package implements various Kernel Density Estimators (KDE).
+This Python 3.6 package implements various Kernel Density Estimators (KDE).
 The long-term goal is to support state-of-the-art KDE algorithms, and eventually have the most complete implementation in the scientific Python universe.
 As of now, three algorithms are implemented through the same API: :class:`~KDEpy.NaiveKDE.NaiveKDE`, :class:`~KDEpy.TreeKDE.TreeKDE` and :class:`~KDEpy.FFTKDE.FFTKDE`.
-The :class:`~KDEpy.FFTKDE.FFTKDE` outperforms other popular implementions, see `the comparison <comparison.rst>`_.
+The :class:`~KDEpy.FFTKDE.FFTKDE` outperforms other popular implementations, see the `comparison page <comparison.rst>`_.

-.. note:: KDEpy is relatively stable, but the plan is to finish active development by the end of 2018.
+.. note:: KDEpy is relatively stable, and the plan is to finish active development by the end of 2018.
-   Cython is a requirement, and building on Windows is not yet supported.
+   C code must be built via Cython.
-   If you have feedback, please report an Issue on GitHub.
+   If you have feedback, please report an `Issue <https://github.com/tommyod/KDEpy/issues>`_ on GitHub.
+   Contributions to code and documentation is welcome too.

 .. image:: _static/img/showcase.png